dmamills/opensourceradio/README.md

 #### audio files

 to populate your radio stream, `mkdir stream/assets/audio` and fill the directory with mp3 files of your choosing.

+### video files

+the `VIDEO_PATH` directory is where you can store `mp4` files that will be used as the video portion of the stream. each song will randomly select one video file in this directory for it's duration.

 ### backend